Deploy to the Decentralized Web with IPFS

 00:58:48 - Anthony Campolo

-So the NFT itself, that is an identifier that is globally unique and then that identifier is on the blockchain.
-So that as you say, can point to a database, it can point to just an S3 bucket, but you can also have it point to an IPFS content hash.
-And so that's where you can feel a little more safe that your NFT is not just going to disappear because it can't just be taken off of a database.
-And so this is why it's really important if you are going to get into NFTs and you understand where is this NFT actually live?
-Does it actually live on a decentralized system or is it just on someone's computer somewhere?
-Because that, that can be really dangerous if you want to pay a bunch of money for something that could just disappear and never be there again.
-So that's why having an NFT that is actually on IPFS is when people are thinking about how NFTs work.
+So the NFT itself is an identifier that is globally unique, and then that identifier is on the blockchain.
+So that, as you say, can point to a database, it can point to just an S3 bucket, but it can also point to an IPFS content hash.
+That's where you can feel a little more safe that your NFT is not just going to disappear, because it can't just be taken off a database.
+This is why it's really important, if you are going to get into NFTs, that you understand where this NFT actually lives.
+Does it actually live on a decentralized system, or is it just on someone's computer somewhere?
+Because that can be really dangerous if you want to pay a bunch of money for something that could just disappear and never be there again.
+That's why having an NFT that is actually on IPFS is important.
 It only really works the way people think it does if it's on a system like this and not just pointing to a database somewhere.

 00:59:44 - Ben Myers